dgt-nft/art-engine/README.md

 ![Beauty is everywher](https://media.giphy.com/media/GINwWtxBkXgOs/giphy.gif)

-We are using the power of git to build a whole new breed of pfp which evolves with the DAO
+We are using the power of git to build a whole new breed of pfp which evolves with the DAO.

 We are on Rinkbey, hell yeah!!🔥